mlsquared/fling/README.md

 >  It just works except when it shouldn't.

-Fling enables one device to "fling" a URL to a media device for playback.
+Fling enables one device to "fling" a URL to a TV (or other media device) for playback.
 It feels like Airplay and Chromecast, but it does what they don't do.

 > It just works